CommunityToolkit/MVVM-Samples/docs/mvvm/MigratingFromMvvmLight.md

 this.SetProperty(ref this.myProperty, value, true, nameof(this.MyProperty));
 ```

 Note, the value and broadcast boolean parameters are not optional in the Toolkit's implementation and must be provided to use this method.
+The reason for this change is that by omitting the broadcast parameter when calling this method, it will by default call the ObservableObject's `SetProperty` method.

 Also, string parameter is not required if the method is being called from the property's setter as it is inferred from the caller member name.